TEALSK12/introduction-to-computer-science/lesson_63.md

 Students will be able to...

 * Define key **user-scenarios** for a project and the features required to implement each scenario.
-* Explain the importance of wire framing when designing an application.
+* Explain the importance of wireframing when designing an application.
 * Capture key scenarios using **sketches** - (hand drawn, or with drawing tool).
 * Refine design based on user-centered research.